 Crawled currently not indexed can be one of the most difficult technical SEO items to fix.
-Depending on how many pages you have on your website, you are bound to run into this issue at some point.
+Depending on how many pages you have on your website, you will run into this issue at some point.

 But what does crawled – currently not indexed mean?
 And how do I fix it?
-In this article, I’ll go through some of the reasons why your page might be marked as crawled – currently not indexed and how to fix it.
+In this article, I’ll explain why your page might be marked as crawled – currently not indexed and how to fix it.

 What Does Crawled Current Not Indexed Mean?